grafana/mimir/docs/sources/architecture/distributor.md

 The distributor includes a built-in rate limiter that it applies to each tenant.
 The rate limit is the maximum ingestion rate for each tenant across the Grafana Mimir cluster.
-If the rate exceeds the maximum number of samples per second, the distributor drops the request and displays an HTTP 429 error.
+If the rate exceeds the maximum number of samples per second, the distributor drops the request and returns an HTTP 429 response code.
-To configure the local rate limiter for each distributor, use `ingestion rate limit / N`, where `N` is the number of healthy distributor replicas.
+The local rate limiter for each distributor uses `ingestion rate limit / N`, where `N` is the number of healthy distributor replicas.
 The distributor automatically adjusts the ingester rate limit if the number of replicas change.
-Because the rate limit automatically adjusts, the ingestion rate limit requires that write requests are [evenly distributed across the pool of distributors](#load-balancing-across-distributors).
+Because the rate limit automatically adjusts, the ingestion rate limit requires that write requests are [evenly distributed across the pool of distributors]({{< relref "#load-balancing-across-distributors" >}}).

 Use the following flags to configure the rate limit: